 We send good wishes for her recovery to Wendy Shepherd.

 It has been a pleasure to welcome visitors in recent weeks.
 Do look out for them and "have a word", maybe hand them one of Jan's "welcome cards" which are on the table by the visitors' book.

-To Elizabeth and Denis Boyd who celebrated their Ruby Wedding Anniversary on 21st May.
+Congratulations also to Lindy and Paddy who celebrated their Ruby Wedding Anniversary on 20th August.

 Do remember that our flowers continue to give pleasure to others after they are taken from the Communion Table.
 I receive most appreciative messages from those who are enjoying the flowers and appreciate being remembered.